CyanNex/TextFormatter/README.md

 </repository>
 ```

-Add TextFormatter as a maven dependency
+Add TextFormatter as a dependency

 ```xml
 <dependency>